hasura/agentic-data-access-benchmark/README.md

 These limitations highlight the need for a new type of benchmark that can evaluate AI systems' ability to work with enterprise data in realistic scenarios.

 ### Related Technical Foundations

+Augmented language models[^29] are models which depend on external system augmentation to produce grounded results.

+There has been proliferation of techniques to connect external systems to LLMs so it can provide grounded answers on topics that LLMs have not been trained on.
+Although fine-tuning on specific data may help enriching the parametric knowledge of LLMs which can result in better closed-domain question-answering, the more commonly used techniques are based on augmenting LLMs with relevant external documents, tool-use and agentic  which uses pre-trained models and a combination of

 Our benchmark builds upon several key technical areas in AI: